-I don’t take a good picture.
+I don’t take a pleasant picture.

 The pictures in which I look pretty good are random coincidences.